 There are three ways of getting around the Maldives - boats, sea planes and private yachts.
 Maldivians are a sea-faring folk and sailing between islands is as natural for them as driving is for Australians.
 Tourists will generally take planes and yachts.
 Transport between the airport and resort may be part of your package holiday deal.

 Resorts will organise island-hopping trips.
-Independent travellers may take a scheduled ferry from Male but you'll ned an Inter Atoll Travel Permit from the Ministry of Atolls.
+Independent travellers may take a scheduled ferry from Male but you'll need an Inter Atoll Travel Permit.